ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Experiment

 ARSAR-Net is derived by unfolding the ADMM algorithm without matrix inversion, where each layer corresponds to an iteration.
-Therefore, the number of network layers $N_s$ has a significant impact on both imaging speed (items/s) and reconstruction quality, which is summarized in Table~\ref{tab:layer-number}.
+Therefore, the network layer number ($N_s$) has a significant impact on both imaging speed (items/s) and reconstruction quality, Table~\ref{tab:layer-number}.
+As shown in Fig.~\ref{fig:arsar-layerwise}, the outputs of ARSAR-Net Pro from layers 1, 3, 5, 7, and 9 demonstrate a progressive improvement in reconstruction quality under a 50\% sampling rate.

-In Fig.~\ref{fig:imaging speed}, the PSNR value of ARSAR-Net Swift increases gradually with network layers and begins to plateau around 29.2 dB when the depth exceeds 9.
+In Fig.~\ref{fig:compare_fig}, the PSNR value of ARSAR-Net Swift increases gradually with network layers and begins to plateau around 29.2 dB when the depth exceeds 9.
 In contrast, ARSAR-Net Pro shows a sharp improvement in PSNR as the depth increases, eventually stabilizing at about 30.8 dB beyond 8 layers.
 On the other hand, the imaging speed of both variants decreases rapidly as the number of layers increases.

 For the trade-off between quality and speed, we select a 9-layer network for both ARSAR-Net variants.
 This shows superior imaging performance compared to networks with fewer layers while maintaining high imaging efficiency.